What is automatic control?

 Example of PID control

 PID control is used in a great many fields, including production, such as temperature control, motor control, and robot control.
 In addition, the equipment, where PID control is used, is mainly equipment with many disturbance factors or equipment that frequently changes target values.
-For example, there will be many examples of use in electric furnaces.
+For example, it is widely used in electric furnaces.
 PID control units are sold for integration into equipment, and these may be used to build production facilities and other equipment.

 In recent years, the thermal cycler used for Polymerase Chain Reaction (PCR) has been attracting attention as a device that uses PID control.
 In PCR, the temperature of the reaction solution must be manipulated up and down at a specified temperature in order to replicate the DNA fragment.
 At this time, PID control is used to adjust the temperature of the PCR solution.